JohannesVolk/Testing-Deep-Learning-Models/README.md

 The model’s performance gets improved by training it with adversarial examples, and similar attacks are less likely to cause a misclassification.

-Further, [recently proposed](https://arxiv.org/abs/2101.12100) neuron activation metrics are explained and implemented.
+Further, [recently proposed](https://arxiv.org/abs/2101.12100) neuron activation metrics are explored and re-implemented.

 # Practical part